skyRoma/learn-react/README.md

 - Routes that begin with `/` are absolute;

-- We can preload data for the route component using loader:
+- We can preload data for the route component using `loader`:

   ```js
   {